kein0r/EnvironmentalMonitoringSystem/Readme.md

 ```

 # References
-Docker compose for HA from https://www.home-assistant.io/installation/raspberrypi-other
+- Docker compose for HA from https://www.home-assistant.io/installation/raspberrypi-other
-Docker compose for whisper and piper from https://community.home-assistant.io/t/using-add-ons-with-home-assistant-core/567369/8
+- Docker compose for whisper and piper from https://community.home-assistant.io/t/using-add-ons-with-home-assistant-core/567369/8
-Docker compose for matter etc. from https://community.home-assistant.io/t/using-matter-and-thread-in-a-dockerized-ha-instance/721088/7
+- Docker compose for matter etc. from https://community.home-assistant.io/t/using-matter-and-thread-in-a-dockerized-ha-instance/721088/7
-Note: Ports for wyoming below don't seem to be necessary if "they are on the same docker network"
+- Note: Ports for wyoming below don't seem to be necessary if "they are on the same docker network"
-Great wrtie up found at https://blog.maxaller.name/engineering/2025/08/10/thread-matter-home-assistant-docker.html
+- Great write up found at https://blog.maxaller.name/engineering/2025/08/10/thread-matter-home-assistant-docker.html